simvue-io/docs/docs/python-client.md

 # Python client

-The Simvue Python client allows users to be easily able to collect metadata, time-series metrics and artifacts from existing Python codes.
+The Simvue Python client allows users to be easily able to capture information such as metadata, metrics and files from the execution of existing Python codes.
+It can also be used to create a sidecar in order to capture information from an application written in another language.

 ## Installation